tanitall/beta/README.md

 ## Credit

-This software is a product of Blockchain Services Limited (Trinidad and Tobago).
+Morpheus Walelt is a product of Blockchain Services Limited (Trinidad and Tobago).
 A Limited Liability Company registred in the Republic of Trinidad and Tobago.
-Company registration number C2017081006407.

  - Creator, Designer, Co-Developer: [Aaron Besson](https://github.com/MorpheusAdministrator)
  - Lead Developer: [Krs Joseph](https://github.com/krsjoseph)